-But Camp Grayling is also home to fleets of vehicles that every day return from training procedures caked in dirt and mud.
-To keep these vehicles in the clean condition that extends their life, dirt and mud must be washed off.
+But Camp Grayling is also home to fleets of vehicles that everyday return from training procedures caked in dirt and mud.
+To keep these vehicles in a clean condition that extends their life, dirt and mud must be washed off.
 Not surprisingly, Camp Grayling’s car wash is the post’s largest water consumer.

 A new car wash built by private contractors is now net-zero water.
 Jeff Rowan, sales engineer at Riveer Environmental, based off Veterans Boulevard, near Lake Michigan in South Haven, said closed-loop car wash systems are becoming a top choice for both private and public sectors.

 “It’s a cost factor,” Rowan said.
 “A lot of it is mandated.
 When you’re working in any sort of city or township, there are going to be restrictions on what you put down the drain.”

 For decades, Riveer Environmental’s 40 sales, engineering and manufacturing employees have installed pressure wash systems for industrial customers.
 The company’s car wash units are built in-house, including the ones Ripke Construction, another Michigan firm, helped install at Camp Grayling.

 The car wash separates out oil, gas and other solids, then filters tiny particles from the remaining water.
 Treated water is stored and reused, creating a closed-loop system.